How to Buy Stocks - Beginners Guide

 How to buy a fractional share of a stock

-Many well know tech stocks like Amazon and Alphabet may be out of reach for all but the richest investors.
-Some tech stocks trade for well above £1,000 per share, but new services have popped up that provide fractional shares of investments.
+Many well-known tech stocks like Amazon and Alphabet may be out of reach for all but the richest investors.
+Some tech stocks trade for well above $1,000 per share, but new services have popped up that provide fractional shares of investments.

 While some services have started to offer fractional shares, and even gift cards, the absolute best way to get a fractional share is an ETF.
 When you invest in exchange traded funds (ETFs) made up of stock — you're essentially owning fractional shares.
 Exchange traded funds are investments comprised of large swaths of investments from different stocks to bonds and real estate.
 Since ETFs trade on the stock market, buying a unit is as simple as buying a share in a company.